daminetreg/js-bind/README.md

 # js::bind
-The js::bind library is an header only library for [Emscripten](http:://www.emscripten.org/), to easily bind any C++ function, member function or lambdas as a Javascript callable callback.
+`js::bind` makes any C++ function, member function or lambda as a Javascript callable callback for [Emscripten](http:://www.emscripten.org/).

 ## Easy to use